hoytech/quadrable/README.md

 So far the data-structure we've described is just an expensive way to store a tree of data.
 The reason why we're doing all this hashing in the first place is so that we can create *proofs* about the contents of our tree.

 A proof is a record from the tree along with enough information for somebody who does not have a copy of the tree to reconstruct the root.
 This reconstructed root can then be compared with a version of the root acquired elsewhere, from a trusted source.
-Some possible trusted ways to transmit a trusted root are:
+Some possible ways to transmit a trusted root are:

 * Published in a newspaper
 * Broadcast from a satellite
 * Embedded in a blockchain

-The purpose of using a tree structure is so that the size of a proof is proportional to the depth of the tree, and not the total number of leaves.
+The purpose of using a tree structure is to make the size of a proof proportional to the depth of the tree, and not the total number of leaves.

 ### Proofs and witnesses